Get 12 tips to improve your distance running, whether you’re a new runner or have been logging miles for years.

 There’s no way around it: running means sweating.
 And sweating means you need to prioritize hydration.
 This is something that I’ve really had to work on in the last few years, especially during in the heat of summer.

 The best way to ensure you’re getting adequate fluids is to make a habit of carrying around a Nalgene bottle filled with water or your favorite sports drink (remember that your body needs a mixture of pure water and electrolytes to function at max capacity).
 It might seem like a pain at first, but hydrating will quickly become second nature.
+Another good way to stay hydrated is to drink a glass of water before your coffee in the AM.
+Just starting with this will encourage you to drink more water all day.

 If you find yourself in a hot race, don’t be afraid to grab a water cup from one of the aid stations and dump it on your head.
 You can even use the stations as walk breaks if cramps are an issue.
 And, of course, make sure you are hydrating throughout your race, with water and electrolytes.